andreysoktoev/ca-uddug/middle/readme.md

 # Middle Go / Node.js Dev

+    npm i
+    npm start

+Я сделал 3 api: `/:user/message`, `/:user/pay`, `/signup`.

+    localhost:3000/:user/message

+A user can send only one message per second.

+    localhost:3000/:user/pay

+A user is allowed only three failed credit card transactions per day.

+    localhost:3000/signup

+A single IP can only create twenty accounts per day.

 ## Description

 Imagine we have a service which is receiving a huge number of requests, but it can only serve a limited number of requests per specific period of time.
 To handle this problem we would need some kind of throttling or rate limiting mechanism that would allow only a certain number of requests so our service can respond to all of them.
 A rate limiter, at a high-level, limits the number of events an entity (user, device, IP, etc.) can perform in a particular time window.
 For example: